ahchang98/ksm-curves/README.md

 ## Warnings
 - Curvature behaves badly for values too large
 - If getting wide lasers without -w/--wide, there may be an existing wide laser directive in ksh file
+- Avoid trying to erase a laser in the middle of a segment; the whole segment could be erased unintentionally
+- If the previous laser segment ends in a slam, generating a curve at the slam could erase the previous segment